 Why the Great Stupas?
 History of Sanchi Stupa

-The Stupa itself is believed to look like Buddha in his sitting posture.
-Sanchi stupa is also one such.
-It has the relics of Buddha himself and it was commissioned by the great emperor Ashoka himself.
-Ashoka belongs to the Mauryan empire dating to sometime in the 3rd century.
-And hence this is probably the oldest standing Stupa.
+The Stupa itself is believed to look like the Buddha in his yogic posture.
+Sanchi stupa is no different from this concept.
+It has the relics of Buddha himself, and it was commissioned by the great emperor Ashoka.
+Ashoka belongs to the Mauryan empire, dating to sometime in the 3rd century.
+This makes it probably the oldest standing Stupa.

 A walk through Sanchi Stupa